Quick-Relief Asthma Medications

 Important tips

-• Make sure that you clean the plastic case once a week.
+2. Make sure that you clean the plastic case once a week.
 Remove the metal canister and run the case under warm water for at least thirty seconds.

 Taking your medication:

 Medicine is one of the great tools used to treat a health problem.
-Taking medicine as per your physician’s recommendations will not only improve your overall health but may also prevent future problems.
-If you are not taking your asthma medicine properly, then you may be putting your life at risk.
-It is very common for people to use their asthma medication devices incorrectly and miss out the complete benefits of their medications.
-Incorrect use of devices can increase the risk of adverse effects.
-Even, if you think you are using your device correctly, it is always good to have your technique checked.
-Ask your physician to review your asthma medications and check your technique of using it at your next visit.
+Taking medicine per your physician’s recommendations will improve overall health and prevent future problems.
+You may risk your life if you are not taking your asthma medicine properly; it is very common for people to use their asthma medication devices incorrectly and miss out on the complete benefits of their medications.

 Looking after your Asthma: